jonssmall/bigram/readme.md

 “blue hare” 1

 Installation requirements:
-Node.JS 6.9.4 or higher to ensure ES6 features are supported.
+nodeJS 6.9.4 or higher to ensure ES6 features are supported.
+Run "npm install" and then "npm test" to execute unit test coverage.

 Example Usage:
-node main.js <your file here>
+node main.js ../sampleFiles/supported/sample.txt

 Solution notes:
 The problem is divided into 3 sub problems: